Tags

 Strategic fit express the degree to which an organization is matching its resources and capabilities with the opportunities in the external environment.

-That stated, it is very easy to fall into the trap of simplifying the high level concepts and overstating the intricacies and interdependence of strategic-fit factors.
+That said, it is very easy to fall into the trap of oversimplifying high-level concepts and overstating the intricacies and interdependencies of strategic-fit factors.

 Here is a stylised chart that I have used in the past to represent 9 critical factors in ensuring strategic fit.
 It is referred to as the Cambrian A9 Power Grid – Cambriano is the name of a small European strategy consulting outfit.

-As you can appreciate, it’s simple and elegant, and quite easy to use:
+As you can appreciate, it’s simple and elegant, and relatively easy to use:

 Figure – Strategic fit – Cambrian A9 Power Grid